Apology Letter to Boss for Resignation

 • Indicate satisfaction with the job and organization, if applicable.

-• Provide an explanation for the resignation.
+• Explain the resignation.

 • I apologize for the resignation.

-• Request for the apology acceptance.
+• Request for apology acceptance.

 • Gratitude.